-4.3 Solving the Individual MMKP Problems
+4.4 Solving the Individual MMKP Problems

 Once sizes have been set for each knapsack and the valuation heuristic has been applied to the producer MMKP problem, existing MMKP solving approaches can be applied.
-First, the producer MMKP problem, with its new item values, is solved for an optimal solution, as shown in code listing (5) of Figure 7.
-We use the solveMMKPCostOnly method to solve the producer problem since it does not consume any resources other than budget.
-In code listing (6), the consumer MMKP problem is then updated with constraints reflecting the maximum available amount of each resource produced by the solution from the producer MMKP problem.
-The consumer MMKP problem is then solved for an optimal solution in code listing (7).
-The producer and consumer solutions are then combined into the 2-tuple, < p, c > and saved in code listing (9).
+First, the producer MMKP problem, with its new item values, is solved for an optimal solution, as shown in Step 2.3 of Figure 6.
+In Step 2.5, a new consumer MMKP problem is created with constraints reflecting the maximum available amount of each resource produced by the solution from the producer MMKP problem.
+The consumer MMKP problem is then solved for an solution in Step 2.6.
+The producer and consumer solutions are then combined into the 2-tuple, < p, c > and saved.

 In each iteration, ASCENT assigns sizes to the producer and consumer knapsacks and the solving process is repeated.
 A collection of the 2-tuple solutions is compiled during the process.
-The output of ASCENT, returned in code listing (10) of Figure 7, is both the 2-tuple with the greatest value and the collection of 2-tuples.
-The overall solving approach is shown in Figure 10.
+The output of ASCENT, returned in Step 3 of Figure 6, is both the 2-tuple with the greatest value and the collection of 2-tuples.